 No specific materials required.
 No textbook required.
 Students are asked to revisit materials and course content in Child and Youth Mental Health courses.

 Note: Part-time or full-time Internship hours, totaling 210, are required.
 The student will provide potential internship sites and the program coordinator will set up the internship.

 This web-based course requires that students have reliable access to the Internet.
 Refer to the TRU-OL website for computer requirements.

 An Open Learning Faculty Member is available to assist you throughout the course.
-Primary communication is through Blackboard's "Mail" tool or by phone.
+Primary communication is through Learning Management System's "Mail" tool or by phone.
 You will receive the necessary contact information when you start your course.

 There are six assignments in this course that your course Open Learning Faculty Member will assess to determine your successful completion of the internship.
 All assignments will be evaluated as successful or unsuccessful.
-Students must successfully complete all assignments in order to pass the course.
+Students must successfully complete all assignments and final project in order to pass the course.